Northeastern-Electric-Racing/PM-Dashboard-v2/.github/pull_request_template.md

 - [ ] Code sufficiently tested
 - [ ] Screenshots of UI changes (if applicable)
 - [ ] Remove any not-applicable sections
+- [ ] Assign the PR to yourself
+- [ ] PR is linked to the ticket
+- [ ] Request reviewers & ping on Slack

 Closes # (issue #)

 ## Screenshots (if applicable)

 _Any relevant screenshots go here_